Menu

 WHEN IS DISCOVERY NEEDED?

 Discovery is needed in many cases, but not every case.
-We estimate that approximately 50-60% of cases require the use of some type of discovery, which may include very simple and narrowly-tailored requests.
+We estimate that approximately 50-60% of cases require the use of some type of discovery, which may include very simple and narrowly tailored requests.
 Because discovery means information gathering, discovery is only needed when a party does not have all the information he or she needs to plan for conclusion of the case.

 For example, discovery might be a useful method to obtain information when: